Rs 15,000 crore remittance scam hits six banks-DNA-08.01.2015

 Autonomy for PSU banks, no call from PMO: Modi-Times of India

-PUNE: Prime Minister Narendra Modi on Saturday assured state-run banks that the government wouldn't interfere in their day-to-day operations — a statement that came as a major morale booster for bankers who have had to deal with not just political appointments on boards but messages to dole out loans and other favours in the past.
+PUNE: Prime Minister Narendra Modi on Saturday assured state-run banks that the government wouldn't interfere in their day-to-day operations — a statement that came as a major morale booster for bankers who have had to deal with not just political appointments on boards but messages to dole out loans and other favours in the past."The Prime Minister (Narendra Modi) has told bankers that they will not get a call from even the PMO," financial services secretary Hasmukh Adhia quoted Modi as saying at the first Bankers' Retreat here.

 An official statement said the PM also assured top executives from the public sector that the banks would be run professionally.
 "He said the government had no vested interest and public sector banks can derive comfort from it," it said.